Find Training for Your Next Career!

 Salary and Job Outlook

-The Bureau of Labor Statistics reported that flight attendants made an average salary of $67,020 in 2022, with the top 10 percent earning closer to $97,170.
+The Bureau of Labor Statistics reported that flight attendants made an average salary of $70,980 in 2023, with the top 10 percent earning closer to $104,100 or more.
 You'll be spending around 75-100 hours a month in the air.
 Not only can you receive perks such as free or discounted travel, but you can also get to travel all over the world!

-The Bureau of Labor Statistics has reported that the number flight attendants will increase 21 percent by 2031.
-This high growth indicates the career is in high demand and career stability!
+The Bureau of Labor Statistics has reported that the number flight attendants will increase 11 percent by 2032, this growth is much faster than that of the national average!

 Can You Complete an Aviation Degree Online?